 Brand Guidelines

-This guide defines the visual language, design style, and principles that shape a clear and consistent brand experience, no matter the team or area of expertise.
+This guide defines the visual language, design style, and principles that shape a clear and consistent brand experience, ensuring unity across all our partner nations.

-At its core, PACE is about growth and positivity—just like our mission to empower young learners in developing resilience and emotional well-being.
-This guide lays out the essential design standards that bring our brand to life, from our color system and typography to accessibility benchmarks and documentation.
+At its core, PACE is about collaboration and empowerment—reflecting our mission to provide digital skills and social inclusion for young Ukrainians.
+This guide lays out the essential design standards that bring our vision to life, from our color system and typography to logo usage and document formatting.

-Whether you're designing for digital platforms or printed materials, these guidelines ensure every touchpoint reflects the trust and warm accessibility at the heart of PACE.
+Whether you are creating digital training toolkits or printed promotional materials, these guidelines ensure every touchpoint reflects the accessible, innovative, and supportive spirit that defines the PACE project.

 Contents